-Every time a company needs something, there’s a federated AI Manager that splits the task into smaller chunks and sends alerts to workers to complete it.
-You have to be very fast when this happens, to make sure you get the task - just like you did a decade ago with “crowdsourcing markets”.
+Every time a company needs something, there is a federated AI Manager that splits the task into smaller chunks and sends alerts to workers to complete it.
+You have to be very fast when this happens, to make sure you get the task - just like you did a decade ago with 'crowdsourcing markets'.
 More advanced versions of the Playbour have an AI that selects the jobs for you, instead of you doing this manually.
 But this version of the console is more expensive.
 I am saving up to buy one later.
 The thing is, if you don’t complete 100,000 micro tasks per month, you don’t get paid at minimum wage level per task.
-The system works like this: you get paid by the task, but the price varies depending on the total amount of tasks you completed.
+The system works like this: you get paid by the task, but the price varies depending on the total amount of tasks you complete.
 And there are certain thresholds, and some evaluation criteria such as the quality of data.
 So you can’t be sloppy.
 If you’re below 100,000 in your Taskometer, the price per task is so small that you can barely keep your head up.
-But hey, now we can no longer say there’s fake unemployment.
+But hey, now we can no longer say there is fake unemployment.
 The Taskometer certifies my labour and evaluates my work.

 Data labour unions

 I tried to speak with some of the union leaders about raising those thresholds.
 We're counting on them to represent us and protect our labour rights, but data labour unions are still quite young and weak.
-Not sure if they can manage to put that much pressure.
+There aren't many young labourers like me joining unions, many people associate them with the 'old way' of doing things and don't see any value in joining.
+All this time, unions have struggled to maintain relevance and to adapt to the digital space.
+But they didn't hold ground, so I am not sure if they can manage to put that much pressure after all.